 “I will not believe our labors are lost.
 I shall not die without a hope that light and liberty are on a steady advance.” –Thomas Jefferson (1821)

-Last weekend, in violation of my longstanding debate rule, “Don’t Swap Spit with a Jackass” (or any Democratic Party mascot), I deliberately ventured into a dispute with someone suffering from “Bush Derangement Syndrome,” a recurring condition which psychiatrist-turned-columnist Charles Krauthammer first diagnosed back in 2003: “The acute onset of paranoia in otherwise normal people in reaction to the policies, the presidency – nay – the very existence of George W. Bush.”
+Last weekend, in violation of my longstanding debate rule, “Don’t Swap Spit with a Jackass” (or any Democrat Party mascot), I deliberately ventured into a dispute with someone suffering from “Bush Derangement Syndrome,” a recurring condition which psychiatrist-turned-columnist Charles Krauthammer first diagnosed back in 2003: “The acute onset of paranoia in otherwise normal people in reaction to the policies, the presidency – nay – the very existence of George W. Bush.”

 I entered this contest in order to explore “liberal logic” (oxymoron, I know) regarding the current meltdown in Iraq, and the result was an insight into how the liberal proletariat is framing that fiasco.

 My rebuttals are outlined below, but first, let’s review this meltdown, the latest example of acute foreign policy malfeasance directly attributable to the worldwide leadership vacuum engineered by Barack Hussein Obama, as a catalyst for that debate.

 In a few short years, BO has “fundamentally transformed” our nation’s standing as the world’s solitary super power – a beacon of Liberty – into the world’s largest paper tiger.
 That transformation and its consequences, this week manifesting in the dissolution of Iraq, are so tragically negligent as to be surreal.